PI again refused to hand over the unclassified record to the custody of the House Oversight Committee.

 God bless you.

-Wait, I gotta I gotta make a point.
+Wait, I got to make a point.

-I want to I want to bring us up.
+I want to bring you a question.

-You gotta make a point.
+You got to make a point.

-I gotta tell you something.
+I got to tell you something.

-So Ethan Katie and I had a conversation yesterday.
+So Ethan, Katie, and I had a conversation yesterday.

-You want to give homage to the Caller.
+You want to give homage to the caller?

-You know, in the French or British or American pronunciations of that word.
+You know, I like to pay homage as often as possible, you know, in the French or British or American pronunciations of that word.

 Why not use them all in one sentence?

-In any event, uh, we were talking yesterday about the cost of the migrants to people that they would stay with.
+In any event, we were talking yesterday about the cost of the migrants to people that they would stay with.

 And Ethan and Katie and I were like, you know what's really weird about this is that they're getting paid to take these migrants in.